Proctoring for Online Courses

-- Return signed forms (originals) to MSU Extended University within the first two weeks
+- Return signed forms (originals) to MSU Academic Technology and Outreach within the

 - Email: scan and email form to email@example.com

 - If for any reason you must find a new proctor, you must contact your Instructor as soon as possible before your next exam.
-You and your new proctor will need to fill out a new Student-Proctor Agreement form.
+You and your new proctor will need to fill out a new Student - Proctor Agreement Form(accessible).

-- If you must reschedule one of your exams, please contact MSU Extended University at (406) 994-6683 as soon as possible.
+- If you must reschedule one of your exams, please contact MSU Academic Technology and Outreach at (406) 994-6836 as soon as possible.

 You are responsible for paying any fees associated with having a proctor.